 Malpractice is any activity that allows a student to gain an unfair advantage over other students.
 Any instances of cheating, gross disruption, disobedience, copying or submitting work other than one's own (in the class teacher and head teacher's view), will receive ZERO marks.
+Use of any type of software assistance, for example AI software, is considered malpractice.
 An appeal can then be lodged if necessary.

-If the appeal is rejected, the $\underline{\textbf{ZERO}}$ score remains.
+If the appeal is rejected, the ZERO score remains.
 If the appeal is upheld, the task will receive the result it was assigned when being marked.